richsalz/draft-rsalz-2026bis/draft-ietf-procon-2026bis.md

 Standards.
 They provide ample opportunity for participation and comment by all interested parties.
-At each stage of the standardization process, a specification is repeatedly discussed and its merits debated in open meetings, public public electronic mail lists, and/or other electronic fora, and it is made available for review via world-wide on-line directories.
+At each stage of the standardization process, a specification is repeatedly discussed and its merits debated in open meetings, public electronic mail lists, and/or other electronic fora, and it is made available for review via world-wide on-line directories.